oehf/ipf-docs/_pages/groovy/camelExtensions.md

 toc_icon: align-left
 ---

-In previous IPF versions, Camel DSL elements have been extended to accept Groovy closures as arguments.
+The [camel-groovy] module of Apache Camel extended to accept Groovy closures as arguments to the Camel DSL.
-As of IPF 3, these extensions are provided directly by the [camel-groovy] DSL of Apache Camel.

 To include [camel-groovy], add the following dependency to the `pom.xml` file: